 Also, you will make much better use of the sparse study time you have.
 You will focus easier and faster when you study.

-I think all of this will help you to become a much more efficient study.
-Start using a study routine, become a smart adult learner!
+I think all of this will help you to become a much more efficient student.
+Start using a study routine, and become a smart adult learner!